caltechvisionlab/caltechvisionlab.github.io/_pages/home.md

 permalink: /
 ---

+We are a computer vision research group at Caltech, led by Pietro Perona.

 **Want to know more about what we do?** See our publications on [Google Scholar](https://scholar.google.com/citations?hl=en&user=j29kMCwAAAAJ&view_op=list_works&alert_preview_top_rm=2&sortby=pubdate).

 **Interested in applying?** See our current [openings](/openings/).